St Martha Class

 Behaviour and Rewards

-The children are expected to work towards our six golden rules that they should be used to from last year as they run throughout the school.
+The children are expected to work towards our six school rules which run throughout the school.
 These are:

-Individual pupil names are added to the school praise book for Literacy, Maths and Behaviour and then pupils stand up and are applauded by the whole school in assembly on Fridays.
+Individual pupil names are added to the school praise book for English, Maths and Attitude to Learning.